WASdev/sample.DefaultApplication/jakarta/README.md

     mvn liberty:dev

 You can also add more tests in dev mode.
 Since there was only one test, I made some changes to the [EndpointIT.java](./DefaultWebApplication-ear/src/test/java/wasdev/DefaultApplication/it/EndpointIT.java) file to add two more integration tests.
 Pressing the Enter key from the Liberty dev mode terminal recompiles the code and runs the tests again.
-After a few compile errors, my new tests are passing.
+After fixing a few compile errors, my new tests are passing.

 ![](./images/addedMoreTests.png)